ineiti/ineiti.ch/content/posts/how-llms-answer/how-llms-answer.md

 When reading the answer, it is important to know the worldview of the creators of the bot.

+### Bluffing

-Another big element is called **Hallucinations**, but I prefer the term **Bluffing**.
+Sometimes wrong answers are attributed to **Hallucinations**, but I prefer the term **Bluffing**, because of the confidence with which an LLM presents even wrong answers.
-A chatbot is mostly unaware of the confidence it has in an answer, and will readily propose a random fact as the authoritative answer.
-This is made worse by the eloquence a chatbot has: its answers are grammatically correct, but the content can be pure bluff.
+This is made worse by the eloquence a chatbot has: its answers are grammatically correct, which makes most humans believe that the content also must be correct.
-An interesting research paper from Apple [^illusionOfThinking] shows the limits of LLMs with regards to reasoning.

 So whatever answer an LLM gives you, it must be treated with extreme care!